psycopg/psycopg2/doc/src/extras.rst

 Psycopg can convert Python `!dict` objects to and from |hstore| structures.
-Only dictionaries with string/unicode keys and values are supported.  `!None` is also allowed as value.
+Only dictionaries with string/unicode keys and values are supported.  `!None` is also allowed as value but not as a key.
 Psycopg uses a more efficient |hstore|
-representation when dealing with PostgreSQL 9.0 but previous server versions are supportes as well.
+representation when dealing with PostgreSQL 9.0 but previous server versions are supported as well.
 By default the adapter/typecaster are disabled: they can be enabled using the `register_hstore()` function.

 .. autofunction:: register_hstore